Internet Protocol Options: Loose source routing

-Loose Source Routing is an IP option which can be used for address translation.
-LSR is also used to implement mobility in IP networks.
+Loose Source & Record Route (LSRR) is an IP option which can be used for address translation.
+LSRR is also used to implement mobility in IP networks.

 Loose source routing uses a source routing option in IP to record the set of routers a packet must visit.
 The destination of the packet is replaced with the next router the packet must visit.
 By setting the forwarding agent (FA) to one of the routers that the packet must visit, LSR is equivalent to tunneling.
 If the corresponding node stores the LSR options and reverses it, it is equivalent to the functionality in mobile IPv6.

 The name loose source routing comes from the fact that only part of the path is set in advance.

 Strict source routing

-Strict source routing is in contrast with loose source routing, in which every step of the route is decided in advance where the packet is sent.
+Strict Source and Record Route (SSRR) is in contrast with loose source routing, in which every step of the route is decided in advance where the packet is sent.